Harwich International railway station: Parkeston Yard

+Parkeston Engine Shed

 In the 1870s the building of Parkeston Quay had started and land to the east of that site was allocated for the new engine shed which opened in March 1883.
 The shed was a four-road brick-built straight-shed with an outdoor turntable located between the shed and running lines.
 Access to the shed was from the Harwich direction and the shed was provided with coaling and watering facilities.
 In the 1890s the shed was equipped to deal with some repairs although these were generally undertaken at Ipswich engine shed further down-line.

 A new, larger turntable was provided on the site in 1912 and this was installed in time for the delivery of the 1500 class 4-6-0 locomotives, the first of which was allocated to Parkeston.
 It is probably about this time that access to the shed was improved with a link from the east end of Parkeston Quay station supplementing the existing access.

 The shed was part of the Ipswich district (referred to as the Eastern district after 1915).

-1923 allocation

 At the end of the Great Eastern Railway the following locomotives were allocated to Parkeston:

-Post-grouping

 In 1930 improved coal facilities were introduced along with a water softening plant in 1935.

-During the Second World War the depot would have dealt with significant traffic for the Royal Navy as Harwich was a base for Destroyers.

-British Railways

-In the 1950s Britannia Class locomotives allocated to Stratford engine shed worked the Liverpool boat trains although these were usually worked by Parkeston crews.
-The Thompson B1 class 4-6-0 class worked many of the other longer distance trains and at the time Parkeston was the port through which many British Army on the Rhine troops passed through with special trains sometimes running in connection with this traffic.

 The shed was re-roofed in 1950.